TaibkKurbanaliev/TGBot/README.md

 # TGBot
-Telegram bot like frontend for server and some usefull functions
+Telegram bot like frontend for a server and some usefull functions